-Doug Pray and Peter J. Vogt, in association with TheFilmSchool, are proud to introduce their second annual Wild Mind Film Camp, an 11-day intensive master class for documentary filmmaking in the Washington Cascades.
+For three summers (2012-13-14), filmmakers Doug Pray and Peter J. Vogt, in association with Northwest Film Forum, created and ran Wild Mind Film Camp, an 11-day intensive master class for documentary filmmaking in the Washington Cascades.

 Please note that Wild Mind will not be held in 2017 (no applications will be accepted until further notice).
 If you'd like us to alert you when we resume Wild Mind Film Camp or offer other programs or seminars, we will add you to our emailing list at: email@example.com.
 Thank you for your interest!

 For those who are interested in future programs, or want to know what we are all about, the following is a brief overview: The term "Wild Mind" means "starting now, ready for anything."
 Gary Snyder, the American-Buddhist/poet/ecologist defines it as being "elegantly self-disciplined, self-regulating.
 That’s what wilderness is.
 Nobody has a management plan for it."
 Similarly, good filmmaking is a practice that can be prepared for but never completely controlled.
 It requires innovation in the moment, trust in the process, and a great deal of courage.
 A Wild Mind is focused, aware, and curious.
 It accepts rigor, enjoys challenge, endures failure, and delights in the documentary filmmaking process.

 Wild Mind Film Camp is a hands-on, in-depth learning experience for twelve developing professionals and inspired nonfiction filmmakers who want to dramatically improve their documentary skills and knowledge.
 Each day features a mix of classes, workshops, and live production in a supportive community atmosphere.
 Amidst the astonishing beauty and fascinating culture of the Methow River Valley, this is a rare and excellent opportunity to work one-on-one with real pros, real equipment, and real subjects.